Sir Christopher Baynham (1478-1540)

 There is no evidence of Christopher having left a will or of an Inquisition Post Mortem being held after his death.

-His eldest son and heir George received livery of the lands and possessions to which he was entitled in May 1541.
+In May 1541 his eldest son George received livery of those lands and possessions to which he was entitled.

 Notes: